 Bhim Army says its chief ducked police to surface inside Jama Masjid

 Playing hide and seek with Delhi police, Bhim Army chief Chandra Shekhar Aazad on Friday surfaced inside Jama Masjid, hours after the security personnel tried to detain him during the outfit's march against the amended citizenship law.
-According to a Bhim Army functionary, their protest started after the Friday prayers around 1 pm and Aazad was present in the march.
-However, when police tried to detain him, supporters took him away and he was given shelter by a family.
+Aazad later told PTI he sneaked into the mosque, ducking number of police personnel looking out for him, by wrapping himself in a long shawl to hide his signature.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)